seanwhs/Web-Journey-Blueprint/README.md

 You are not memorizing isolated APIs.

 You are gradually constructing a mental model of how modern frontend applications work.

 ---

+# 🧱 Learning Progression

+The curriculum is intentionally layered.

+## Phase 1 — Learn the Language of UI

+You begin with modern JavaScript fundamentals.

+Not theoretical computer science.

+Not obscure language internals.

+Only the JavaScript patterns modern frontend systems use constantly.

+You will focus heavily on:

+* arrays
+* objects
+* functions
+* async behavior
+* immutable updates
+* data transformations

+These patterns become the foundation of React.

+---

+## Phase 2 — Learn the React Rendering Model

+React is fundamentally a rendering engine.

+It transforms state into UI.

+In this phase you will learn:

+* JSX
+* components
+* props
+* state
+* hooks
+* rendering cycles
+* event systems
+* conditional rendering
+* component composition

+Most importantly:

+You will learn *why* React behaves the way it does.

+---

+## Phase 3 — Learn Type-Safe Architecture

+Once applications grow, runtime bugs become expensive.

+TypeScript helps transform frontend applications into predictable systems.

+You will learn:

+* typed props
+* typed state
+* unions
+* interfaces
+* utility types
+* type narrowing
+* event typing
+* generic patterns

+TypeScript is not just “autocomplete.”

+It becomes part of the architecture.

+---

+## Phase 4 — Learn Full-Stack Application Structure

+Next.js extends React into a production platform.

+This introduces:

+* routing
+* server rendering
+* backend APIs
+* Server Components
+* data fetching
+* caching
+* SEO
+* deployment architecture

+At this stage, you stop thinking purely in components.

+You begin thinking in systems.

+---

+## Phase 5 — Build Production Applications

+The final phase integrates everything.

+You will build:

+* reusable UI systems
+* structured application folders
+* typed APIs
+* backend integrations
+* deployable full-stack projects

+The goal is production readiness.

+---